mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/Technical-Paper/README.md

-# Contextual and Covariate Techincal report
+# Technical Reports

-This folder contains the techinical report for the contextual and covariate feature importance and modeling
+This folder contains the techinical report for each subgroup.